 4. Vinegar weed killer works surprisingly well.

-Studies have proven vinegar weed killer is a natural remedy that works.
+Does vinegar kill weeds?
+Studies have proven that it’s a natural remedy that works.
 Vinegar is “non-selective,” meaning it will kill anything green, but a spray bottle filled with vinegar is a great solution for killing leafy weeds.

 Note: Because of its acidity, it runs the risk of lowering the pH of the soil.
 Make sure to wear protective clothing and eye protection while using any of the solutions.

-Boiling water is great for unruly weeds growing between pavers and pathways.
+Boiling water is great for weed control.
+It can destroy unruly weeds growing between pavers and pathways.
 Carefully pour the water close to the ground to avoid splashing yourself and harming any plants you want to keep.
 It will kill any plant it comes in contact with.

-6. Follow up boiling water with salt to kill weeds.
+6. Follow up boiling water with salt as a homemade weed killer.

-Salt is a known weed killer.
+Need to know how to kill weeds naturally?
+Use salt.
 After scalding your weeds with boiling water, sprinkle a little rock or table salt on them.
 This will ensure that all unwanted weeds die.
-Apply it carefully: it will kill grass and plants and in cold climates can contribute to concrete erosion.
+Apply it carefully: it will kill grass and plants, and in cold climates, it can contribute to concrete erosion.

 7. Clove and peppermint oil are natural weed killers and also keep away bugs.

-Clove oil is a natural weed killer that damages the cellular membranes of plants while it, along with peppermint oil, helps to keep away unwanted pests like ants.
+Clove oil is a weed control option that damages the cellular membranes of plants while it, along with peppermint oil, helps to keep away unwanted pests like ants.

 Combine the essential oils, pure white vinegar, and dish soap, stirring the mixture well.
 Add the solution to a spray bottle, and get to work saturating your weeds.
 Avoid spraying on plants and grass you want to keep alive.

-Fill a clean squirt bottle with 2 tablespoons alcohol and 1 quart water.
+As a homemade weed killer, fill a clean squirt bottle with 2 tablespoons rubbing alcohol and 1 quart water.
 Saturate the dandelions with the mixture, being certain to wet all the leaves.
 The rubbing alcohol will draw out moisture, killing the plant.
 For best results, apply the mixture on a sunny day, avoiding grass and other plants.

-9. Use baking soda and vinegar to kill weeds in driveway and sidewalk cracks.
+9. Baking soda + vinegar = natural weed killer for driveway and sidewalk cracks.

 Tip: Baking soda and vinegar are not just some of the best weed killers around, they’re also great for cleaning pretty much everything.
 Check out these genius cleaning hacks.

-10. Make your own natural weed killer with vinegar, salt, and dish soap.
+10. Make your own vinegar and salt weed killer with pure Castile soap.

-For a very potent but all-natural solution, combine pure white vinegar, salt, and liquid dish soap.
+For an all-natural solution, combine pure white vinegar, salt, and liquid Castille soap.
 Funnel the mixture into a spray bottle.
 For best results, treat weeds with the mixture at the sunniest time of day.